top of page

 • increases memory

-• increases ojas (the super fine quality of kapha which gives all of us juiciness)
+• increases ojas (the super fine quality of Kapha which gives all of us juiciness)

 • rejuvenating